Skip to Content

 An empty underground bunker with lights stretching out of sight.

 During the dark years of the Cold War, thousands of bunkers were built across Tirana to shelter the Albanian people.
 Bunk’Art 1 is by far the most impressive, located northeast of the city center.
-Bunk’Art 2 is right in the center, just a few minutes walking distance from Skanderberg Square.
+Bunk’Art 2 is right in the center, just a few minutes walking distance from Skanderbeg Square.
 A visit to either of these will take you through the long and devastating history of Albania, from when Italy invaded in 1939, to the country’s fight against the rule of Enver Hoxha.

 The eerie hilltop Gjirokastra Castle